inspec/inspec-habitat/docs/resources/habitat_package.md

 ### version

+`String`.
 The version of the package, as assigned by the maintainer of the package project.
 While many versions are of the 3-digit form, there is no set rule, and exceptions are common.
 See also [release](#release).

 ```ruby
 describe habitat_package(origin: 'core', name: 'httpd') do